dwightjack/vue-types/docs/guide/namespaced.md

 Under the hood `VueTypes.sensibleDefaults` is a plain object implemented with custom getters/setters.
 That let's you play with it like you'd do with every other object.

-For example you can remove some of the default values by leveraging [object rest spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#Spread_in_object_literals) or [lodash.omit](https://lodash.com/docs/4.17.11#omit).
+For example you can remove some of the default values using [object rest spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#Spread_in_object_literals) or [lodash.omit](https://lodash.com/docs/4.17.11#omit).

 ```js
 console.log(VueTypes.bool.default)